What Is Credit Card Processing and How It Works

 Now that we’ve gone through all the parties involved in credit card processing, we’ll walk through how everything actually works.
 Let’s go back to Cup of Joe Coffee.
 You hand the barista your card and she processes it.
 What happens next?

 Here is how a credit card is processed with Square:

-When a merchant swipes or dips (in the case of EMV) a customer’s card, the request is submitted to Square.
+When a merchant inserts, taps or swipes a customer’s card, the request is submitted to Square.
 We then send the transaction to the acquiring bank, which then sends it to the issuing bank for authorization.
 The issuing bank is checking for sufficient funds.
 It is also running the transaction through fraud models to determine if the transaction is safe (to protect the cardholder and the issuing bank).

 This is the settlement stage, i.e., how the money from a transaction is sent to the acquirer to begin the process of depositing it into the merchant’s account.
 It’s called batching because payments are sent in a large group.

 The funding (or settlement) step is when businesses get the money from a credit card sale deposited into their account.
 Square’s deposit schedule is usually within one to two business days.

 Many companies have a ton of hidden fees when it comes to credit card processing.
 These can include transactional fees (like interchange reimbursement fees and assessments), flat fees (like PCI fees, annual fees, early termination fees, and monthly minimum fees), and incidental fees (like chargebacks or verification services).
 Square, on the other hand, has none of these.

 Choose your credit card processing solution carefully, some companies can have hidden fees.